 A – Whenever the trustmaker wants to, as long as the trustmaker is “able” or “of sound mind.”
 In fact, as long as the trustmaker is of sound mind, (s)he can amend or even revoke a living trust at any time.

 A – Living trusts can be appropriate for a variety of situations, as well as for people of different economic statuses.
 In particular, just some of the cases in which setting up a living trust can be a good idea include when a trustmaker:

 Please be aware, however, that these are by no means the only situations in which it can be wise to set up a living trust and that it’s best to consult with an experienced attorney to find out more about whether a living trust would be appropriate for you and your circumstances.

 A – Living trusts (and other trusts) are generally funded by the trustmaker transferring property into the trust.
 For real property like real estate or vehicles, this can involve signing over the deeds or titles for the property to the trust.

 Here, it’s important to note that living trusts can also be funded via a “pour-over will,” which can direct that certain property be distributed to the trust upon the trustmaker’s death.

 A – When the trustmaker dies, a living trust will automatically become an irrevocable trust.
-After this occurs, the successor trustee will take over the administrative responsibilities for the trust and, in doing so, will be responsible for managing the trust – and distributing its assets – per the terms of the trust.
+After this occurs, the successor trustee will take over the administrative responsibilities for the trust.
+They will be responsible for managing the trust, and distributing its assets per the terms of the trust.

 Do you have more questions about living trusts?
 Would you like to know the difference between a will and a living trust?
 If so, it is time to contact a trusted Denver trust attorney at Phillips & Blow, PC.